Riminder/hrflow-connectors/DOCUMENTATION.md

 ```

-- A callable that should accept two arguments: a  `LoggerAdapter` instance that should be used for logging and an instance of the `pydantic` schema defined earlier.
+- A callable that should accept four arguments:
+    - A `LoggerAdapter` instance that should be used for logging
+    - An instance of the `pydantic` schema defined earlier
+    - An optional `read_mode` enumeration member
+    - An optional `read_from` string

 The callable should return an _iterable_ that yields data as Python dictionnaries.

+📢 _Both `read_mode` and `read_from` are not used in this basic example. **Yet they need to be present in the signature**.
+To learn more about how to use them to enable **incremental reading** see the [dedicated section](#how-to-do-incremental-reading)_

 ```python
 import json